Things to Do in Lafourche Parish

 From its beginnings as a trading post to the flourishing parish seat it is today, Thibodaux is home to Nicholls State University, including iconic Chef John Folse Culinary Institute.
 View unique architecture in the downtown area and explore the culture at the Wetlands Acadian Cultural Center.

 Golden Meadow is your destination for all fishing endeavors.
 Some of the best fishing in Louisiana can be found in Golden Meadow with its access to Louisiana’s marsh and then into the Gulf of Mexico.
+This small town also hosts four Mardi Gras parades each year and is home to the Golden Meadow-Fourchon Tarpon Rodeo.

 Leeville is know as a world-class fishing spot.
 Fishermen come from all over the world for the catches of a life time.
+The fishing pier offers a great spot right on the water for all ages to try their hand at catching fish.